Transport-Protocol/CaDSPracticalExamVS/README.md

 Call git clone https://github.com/Transport-Protocol/CaDSPracticalExamVS to create local repo.

 ### Implementation hints
-In the source folder JUNIT test can be find as implementation hints.
+In the source folder JUNIT test can be found as implementation hints.

 ### For more information see
 https://github.com/Transport-Protocol/CaDSPracticalExamVS/wiki